Menu

 Registration cancellations can be made by emailing Kara Mundy, director@caricature.org.
 All sales are final, if you need to cancel your registration your payment will be added to your account as store credit that may be used for membership dues, or future cons.

-COMPETITION SPACE : THE BALLROOM
+COMPETITION SPACE: THE BALLROOM

 Name badges MUST be worn at all times during the conference.
 Your name badge will be used to grant entry to the ballroom as well as the classroom areas.
 There are no exceptions.
 If you are not wearing your name badge, you will be asked to get it before you will be allowed inside the ballroom or classroom areas.
 If you lose your badge, contact Kara Mundy at director@caricature.org to get a replacement.

 There will be a designated display table for standalone 3-D artwork (artwork that is 3-dimensional may also be displayed on wall space if it can be hung using ONLY blue painters tape but must fit within the designated competition space).
-Each piece of finished 3-D artwork cannot exceed 8 cubic feet (0.23 cubic meters) in size.
-If the ISCA Board finds a certain piece of art to be in violation of space requirements, or using hanging material other than blue painters tape, the creator of the piece will be notified and given the opportunity to either modify or remove it before judging begins.
+Submissions must be able to fit on a 12”L x 18”W table space and no more than 30” Height (30.48cm L x 45.72cm W and no more than 76.2cm Height)If the ISCA Board finds a certain piece of art to be in violation of space requirements, or using hanging material other than blue painters tape, the creator of the piece will be notified and given the opportunity to either modify or remove it before judging begins.

 CREATION OF ARTWORK

 Competition is open only to Professional ISCA Members who are paid in full.
-They will be assigned a designated “Wall Space” in which they will post their artwork for judging.
-Non-competitors are encouraged to create artwork to share, though they will not be assigned a designated Wall Space.
+Non-competitors are encouraged to create artwork to share, though they will not be assigned a designated Wall Space for voting.
 Instead, they are encouraged to post their work publicly on social media.
-Non-competitors are also encouraged to join ISCA as a Professional Member if they wish to take part in the competition (this can be arranged during the event up until we close the drawing room for voting).
+Non-competitors are also encouraged to join ISCA as a Professional Member if they wish to take part in the competition (this can be arranged during the event up until we close the drawing room for voting, pending there are enough available wall spaces).
+Competition spaces are limited to 150 wall spaces this year, and upgrades to memberships are subject to our waitlist.
+Any non-competitor upgrading their membership can request to be put on our waitlist.
+If competition spaces become available, members will be notified in order of when they joined the waitlist.

 All artwork remains property of its creator(s) but may be used for promotional purposes and reprinted in further ISCA materials.